Master of Science in Electrical & Computer Engineering

 Concentrations

-At the time of applying to the MS in Electrical and Computer Engineering program, the applicants select their preferred track as well as their concentration of study from the seven concentrations offered by the ECE department.
+At the time of applying to the MS in Electrical and Computer Engineering program, the applicants select their preferred track as well as their concentration of study from the concentrations offered by the ECE department.

 Experiential Learning